-This exercise tests your knowledge of regular and irregular past tense verbs with a story about hunting for a job.
+Test your knowledge of regular and irregular past tense verbs with a story about hunting for a job.
 Fill in the blanks (gaps) using the correct past tense form of the verb given right after each blank.

 (It will tell you if you need a past participle rather than the simple past tense.
 You can also recognize that for yourself by noting if the verb is preceded by have, has or had.

-verb meaning past tense past participle (pp)
+verb/ past tense/ past participle (pp)

 Last June, Henry, Jim, Elena, and Sue were (be, plural) all looking for work.
 Henry, a mechanic, had been laid (pp. of lay) off when his company downsized.
 Jim had quit (pp. quit) his job to take a dream vacation in Europe.